miaoyq/node-diagnostor/.codebuddy/rules/kiro-prompt.md

 # Platform-Specific Command Guidelines
-Commands MUST be adapted to your Linux system running on darwin with zsh shell.
+Commands MUST be adapted to your Linux system with zsh shell.

 # Platform-Specific Command Examples